csexton/waiter/README.md

 # Waiter

-A Mac OS X command program that listens for FSEvents on a path and exists when one occurs.
+A Mac OS X command line program that listens for FSEvents on a path and exits when one occurs.

 To compile: